alvarocavalcanti/game-ideas-depot/README.md

 In the end I would love to see where this goes.
 And I'm sure anywhere it goes would be fine.

+Also, this initiative isn't anything new in the gamedev community.
+The greatest example I can recall, and was my **true inspiration**, ais the [Game Prototype Challenge](http://lunar.lostgarden.com/labels/prototyping%20challenge.html).
+A series of posts from the **remarkable** [Lost Garden](http://www.lostgarden.com/) blog, by Daniel Cook.
+Go check it out.
+Oh, and along with the challenges DanC also has a lot of [free game graphics](http://lunar.lostgarden.com/labels/free%20game%20graphics.html) posts.

 ## So, What Can I Do?

 Well, you're free to do all of the following: